Unlicensed Contracting in Pinellas County

 The stated goal of these sting operations is to help protect citizens being exploited by those engaged in unlicensed contracting and workers’ compensation fraud.

 During recent sting operations, several detectives with the Economic Crimes Unit of the Pinellas County Sheriff’s Office collaborated with detectives with the Florida Department of Financial Services to conduct elaborate sting operations.

 - workers’ compensation fraud in violation of Section 440.105; and

 - unlicensed contracting in violation of Section 489.127.

-According to a recently issued press released on the Pinellas County Sheriff’s Office website, the most recent sting operation took place on November 3-5, 2018, in Maderia Beach, FL.
+According to a recently issued press release on the Pinellas County Sheriff’s Office website, the most recent sting operation occurred on November 3-5, 2018, in Madeira Beach, FL.

 Attorney for Unlicensed Contracting in Pinellas County, FL

-If you were arrested in Pinellas County for engaging in construction work without a valid workers’ compensation policy or lawfully issued permit, then contact an experienced criminal defense attorney at Sammis Law Firm.
-We also help clients arrested for the failure to secure workers’ compensation insurance.
+We also represent clients arrested in Pinellas County for engaging in construction work without a valid workers’ compensation policy or lawfully issued permit and failing to secure workers’ compensation insurance.